Back to Blog

 How Insurance Discounts Work

 Insurers require proof that you use winter tires before granting discounts.
 Some insurers require a photo of your winter tires on your vehicle.
 Others accept proof of purchase or installation receipts.
 A few insurers use telematics data to verify seasonal tire changes.
 Contact your insurance company to learn their specific requirements.
 Many insurers apply the discount automatically once you provide proof.
 Some require annual re-certification to ensure you maintain winter tires year-round.
+If you want to explore this in more detail, Quebec's Winter Tire Mandate: What You Need to Know in 2026 adds practical context.

 Typical Insurance Discount Requirements